christianp/behind-the-design-of-numbas/source/explore.rst

 * An availability condition, depending on the student's answer, score, whether an answer has been submitted yet.

-* A list of variable replacements to make when making the next part, based using the current variables and the student's answer.
+* A list of variable replacements to make when making the next part, using the current variables, the student's answer, and the values of marking algorithm notes.

 * A penalty to apply for choosing this option.